DrAlta/smartbody/sdk/osx/readme.txt

 This will generate a sdk folder.

-- What's inside sdk folder that's interesting to end user "bin" folder contains ready-to-use execuables. startSimpleSmartBody.command will launch a simple SmartBody test program. startSBGUI.command will launch standard SmartBody program.
+- What's inside sdk folder that's interesting to end user "bin" folder contains ready-to-use execuables.
+Note that bin folder assumes that SmartBody is already built on macosx startSimpleSmartBody.command will launch a simple SmartBody test program. startSBGUI.command will launch standard SmartBody program.